mozilla/pkipolicy/rootstore/policy.md

 *   the CA obtains reasonable evidence that the validation of domain authorization or control for any fully‐qualified domain name or IP address in the certificate should not be relied upon; or
 *   the CA has revoked the certificate for compliance reasons such as the certificate does not comply with this policy, the CA/Browser Forum's Baseline Requirements, or the CA’s CP or CPS.

-The CRLReason superseded MUST be used when:
+Unless the keyCompromise CRLReason is being used, the CRLReason superseded MUST be used when:
 *   the certificate subscriber has requested that their certificate be revoked for this reason; or
 *   the CA has revoked the certificate due to domain authorization or compliance issues other than those related to keyCompromise or privilegeWithdrawn.